Updated: Major Edinburgh Fringe venue closes for first time in 41 years amid amber weather warnings

 “[It’s] such a shame for the performers too.”

-Pleasance Courtyard is one of the largest venues at The Fringe, featuring 18 performance spaces ranging from small outdoor spaces to the 750-seater Pleasance Grand, as well as seven bars and six food vendors.
+Pleasance Courtyard is one of the largest venues at The Fringe, featuring 18 performance spaces ranging from small outdoor spaces and venues of 20 seats to the 750-seater Pleasance Grand, as well as seven bars and six food vendors.

 The bars and courtyard spaces are operated by the Edinburgh University Student’s Association (EUSA) while the performance spaces are managed during the festival by Pleasance Theatre Trust.